amansinghas98/amansinghas98/README.md

 ## Objective

-My journey as a Bachelor of Computer Applications and an IT Service Desk Analyst has fueled my passion for cybersecurity.
-I am excited about the opportunity to transition into this dynamic field and am eager to contribute my skills as a Security Operations Center (SOC) Analyst.
+With a Bachelor of Computer Applications and experience as an IT Service Desk Analyst, I have cultivated a strong passion for cybersecurity.
+I am eager to transition into this field and join a Security Operations Center (SOC) as an Analyst to help enhance security measures.
 ## SKILLS

 | Skills                                               |